Cebu City National Science High School: Admission

-The examination is in Science, Math and Mental Ability with which the examinee must get 83% and 80% of the total score in Science and Math, respectively, and at least an above average IQ.
-Hence, all successful examinees qualify for an interview that tackles all subject areas.
+The Cebu City National Science High School qualifying examination consists of items designed to measure the verbal aptitude, abstract reasoning, quantitative ability and the scientific aptitude of the applicant.
+The questions are based on the expected learning competencies of a graduating elementary student specifically in the areas of English, Mathematics, and Science.
+The non-verbal examination is composed of figures and illustrations.
 The screening committee determines the top 175 students (formerly 140) who have to confirm for enrollment.
 Finally, all 175 enrollees should attend the school's orientation program as scheduled together with their parents or guardian.